-Children's Hospital of Philadelphia leads or participates in hundreds of clinical trials.
-Use this database to learn the purpose of these trials, find out who can participate and more.
+Children's Hospital of Philadelphia leads or participates in hundreds of clinical research studies and clinical trials.
+Many of the studies that are currently enrolling patients can be found in this database.
+Use this finder to learn more about the purpose of these studies and clinical trials, find out who can participate, and tell us you're interested in enrolling.

 The purpose of this research study is to test and adapt new techniques for performing magnetic resonance imaging (MRI).
 MRI provides pictures of the inside of the body and information about chemicals the body makes.
 Here are some examples of what we hope to accomplish: